Polyp Segmentation Generalisability of Pretrained Backbones

 Abstract

-It has recently been demonstrated that pretraining backbones in a self-supervised manner generally provides better fine-tuned polyp segmentation performance, and that models with ViT-B backbones typically perform better than models with ResNet50 backbones.
-In this paper, we extend this recent work to consider generalisability.
-I.e., we assess the performance of models on a different dataset to that used for fine-tuning, accounting for variation in network architecture and pretraining pipeline (algorithm and dataset).
-This reveals how well models with different pretrained backbones generalise to data of a somewhat different distribution to the training data, which will likely arise in deployment due to different cameras and demographics of patients, amongst other factors.
-We observe that the previous findings, regarding pretraining pipelines for polyp segmentation, hold true when considering generalisability.
-However, our results imply that models with ResNet50 backbones typically generalise better, despite being outperformed by models with ViT-B backbones in evaluation on the test set from the same dataset used for fine-tuning.
+In this paper, we extend this work to consider generalisability.
+I.e., we assess performance on a different dataset to that used for fine-tuning, accounting for variation in network architecture and pretraining pipeline (algorithm and dataset).
+This reveals how well models generalise to a somewhat different distribution to the training data, which arise in deployment as a result of different cameras, demographics of patients, and other factors.
+Our results provide further insights into the strengths and weaknesses of existing architectures and pretraining pipelines that should inform the future development of polyp segmentation models.

 Repository Staff Only: item control page